johnandreopoulos/yolov5/README.md

    ```

 6. **Configure the Dataset**
    Edit the file `<project_root>/yolov5/data/custom.yaml` to match your dataset.
-For instance, if you are detecting faces, the configuration will look like this:
+For example, if you are detecting faces, the configuration will look like this:
    ```yaml
    train: ../../train_data/images/train/  # Path to training images
    val: ../../train_data/images/val/      # Path to validation images